emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Vistani Camp (Vallaki).md

 > Two iron padlocks secure the door of this barrel topped wagon

 * Locked with the keys held by [[Luvash]] and [[Arrigal]]
-* The padlocks are rigged with a
+* The padlocks are rigged with a **poison needle trap** (see DMG chapter 5)

+#### Treasure
+* Wooden chest containing 1200 ep each bearing the visage of Strahd
+* Iron chest containing 650gp
+* Onyx jewelry box with gold filigree (250gp) contaning six pieces of cheap jewelry (50 gp each) and a potion of poison in a crystal vial worth 100gp
+*